rawitat/gtypist_lessons/programming_quotes.typ

 I:Christer Ericson
 S:Premature optimization, that’s like a sneeze.
  :Premature abstraction is like ebola; it makes my eyes bleed.

+*:G5_32
+I:John Romero
+S:You might not think that programmers are artists, but programming is an :extremely creative profession.
+It's logic-based creativity.

+*:G5_33
+I:Ellen Ullman
+S:Programming is the art of algorithm design and the craft of debugging :errant code.

+*:G5_34
+I:Edsger W. Dijkstra
+S:Prorgamming is one of the most difficult branches of applied mathematics;
+ :the poorer mathematicians had better remain pure mathematicians.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU